hoangsonww/The-MovieVerse-Database/README.md

 ---

 Please also note that the MovieVerse is an ever-evolving platform.
 I am continually enhancing the user experience and adding new features, like the Movie Timeline, to help you navigate the vast sea of cinema with ease and excitement.
+Also note that you can get the most out of our app with a desktop and by signing in with Google.